Board Game Review Disclosure Policy

 Companies may also offer me monetary compensation to write about them in a post, or to share my experience.
 Again, I will only accept these offers if I believe they legitimately benefit you.
 This will be clearly noted in the ‘Reviewer’s note’ at the end of every article.

 I want you to be able to trust wholeheartedly in the content you find on Board Game Review.
 I am here to help you discover new and exciting gaming opportunities, and the last thing I want to do is tarnish this website’s reputation.
 The views and opinions expressed on this blog are solely mine and I do my best to always be honest and forthright in what I share.

 Social Media Terminology

 In the interest of being clear in all my social media posts I want to define the terminology I use in my Social Media.
-If a game was gifted to me I will start a post #Gifted.
+If a game was gifted to me I will start a post ‘Advert’ or ‘Ad’ or similar.
 A gifted game is just that, someone has kindly given me a game to play and possibly review.
 Without obligation or any hidden strings attached.
-At the end of the post I might state that this is an unpaid ad or unpaid advert, this is just to be really clear to you, the reader.
+But the very fact they have given me a game is deemed as ‘payment’ making posts officially an advertisement.
+They are marked in this way just to be really clear to you, the reader.